The Future of Commercial Real Estate

 What’s the future of commercial real estate?

-One trend that is likely to continue in the coming years is the rise of the coworking space.
+One trend likely to continue in the coming years is the rise of coworking space.
 These shared office spaces offer a flexible and cost-effective alternative to traditional office leases.
 They also provide a community feel that can benefit small businesses and startups.

 What are the challenges for the commercial real estate business in 2022?